symfony/ux/src/TwigComponent/doc/index.rst

     The ``outerBlocks`` variable was added in 2.10.

+The content inside a ``{% component ... %}`` tag should be viewed as living in its own, independent template, which extends the component's template.
+This means that any blocks that live in the "outer" template are not available inside the ``{% component %}`` tag.
-Consider this simple example to explain the basic usage of ``outerBlocks`` which serves as a means to refer to blocks defined in the same template:
+However, a special ``outerBlocks`` variable is added as a way to refer to those blocks:

 .. code-block:: html+twig